jdaduica/R-Shiny-App/README.md

 ## App Description

-See Video
+See video demo of dashboard found in file: img/demo.mp4 of this repository.

-## Installation instructions
+## Installation Instructions

 If you're interested in running the app locally follow these high-level steps: